Recipe for foraged winter salad with deep fried Camembert

 Brooklime – whose Latin name is the fantastic Veronica beccabunga – has a mild bitterness to it, which makes the leaves work really well in winter salads as a substitute for watercress.

-You’ll find this succulent herb growing in the damp soil around streams and ditches.
+You’ll find this succulent herb growing year-round in the damp soil around streams and ditches.
 It has large, rounded leaves and thick, juicy stems that are both creeping and upright.
 Between May and September it displays pairs of blue or pink flowers.

 Always take a good field guide with you – and read Emma’s golden rules of foraging, below – before you go.